Didius Julianus: Legacy

 Julianus repelled invasions by the Chatti and the Chauci, both of which helped protect Rome's border provinces.
 In the long run, the two tribes he repelled were but the harbingers of far larger Germanic migrations that would only truly finish in the sixth century AD.
-From arguably the reign of M. Aurelius, Rome would be constantly subject to incursions from the descendants of these tribes (see Crisis of the Third Century and Migration Period).
+From arguably the reign of Marcus Aurelius, Rome would be constantly subject to incursions from the descendants of these tribes (see Crisis of the Third Century and Migration Period).
 As emperor, Didius Julianus was unable to pass any major policy reforms in his short reign other than currency devaluation.
 While the currency devaluation was comparatively minor, he restarted the trend of devaluing the Roman currency which had abated under Pertinax's reign.
 The trend he started, which would continue under the Severan dynasty on a far larger scale, destroyed confidence in Rome's currency, led to rampant hyperinflation, and caused widespread economic upheaval.
-Moreover, his blatant purchase of the throne shattered any illusions of normalcy in the Roman Empire.
+Moreover, his blatant purchase of the throne shattered any illusions of normality in the Roman Empire.